Thursday, January 01, 2026 to Thursday, December 31, 2026

 5:30pm - 9:30pm

-$17 online in advance, $20 at the door (subject to availability).
+Pay what you wish.
+A $1 service fee applies to each Pay-What-You-Wish Ticket.
+Advance reservations strongly recommended.
 Join us for a powerful interfaith dialogue on faith, reentry, and prison reform, bringing together Jewish, Christian, and Muslim leaders to examine how religious traditions have shaped American approaches to rehabilitation, moral responsibility, and reintegration since the nation’s founding.

 Wednesday, May 27, 2026

-$17 online in advance, $20 at the door (subject to availability).
+Pay what you wish.
+A $1 service fee applies to each Pay-What-You-Wish Ticket.
+Advance reservations strongly recommended.
 Join us for a powerful interfaith dialogue on faith, reentry, and prison reform, bringing together Jewish, Christian, and Muslim leaders to examine how religious traditions have shaped American approaches to rehabilitation, moral responsibility, and reintegration since the nation’s founding.